 The guards packed the heads as ordered and moved away while some carried the headless bodies of the six elders and their offspring to the sacred site where the chief’s son was to be buried.
-As we walked away, I watched intently as the mothers packed away the human parts that we had brought from the hunt.
-They took them to the kitchen, where they would make preparations for the feast.
+As we walked away, I noticed the Mothers bringing the human parts from the hunt to the kitchen to prepare for the feast.

-By the time we got back to the palace it was already sunset and food was served, I watched them eat and drink.
-The sight of one eating the cooked or fresh flesh made me vomit I didn’t know why, they always laughed at me.
+By the time we got back to the palace, it was already sunset and food was served.
+I watched them eat and drink.
+The sight of one eating the cooked or fresh flesh made me vomit.
+I didn’t know why, but they always laughed at me.

 I smiled and as I was about to take a bite, she hit my hand and gave me some water to rinse my hand with.

 I rinsed my hands and ate the fruits she gave me while she sat beside me.
-Later, the one called Oden came to us, he addressed the one who served me the fruits as “Mother” and took some fruits too, I noticed that she did not eat the meat either but I wasn’t sure about Oden, even though I saw him eat the fruits with us and from the way he behaved, I could tell that the one who served me the fruit was related to me and it seemed that Oden was my blood brother.
-My memories began to flash back and forth and I would readjust when it was clear, and would follow the memories that flashed with a gentle smile.
+Later, the one called Oden came to us.
+He addressed the one who served me the fruits as “Mother” and took some fruits too.
+I noticed that she did not eat the meat either.
+I wasn’t sure about Oden, even though I saw him eating the fruits with us and from the way he behaved, I could tell that the one who served me the fruit was related to me.
+It seemed that Oden was my blood brother.
+My memories began to flash back and forth, then I would readjust when it was clear, and follow the memories with a gentle smile.

-The chief’s throne was lifted from its position in the palace to the place the burn fire was set.
-The Puricans sat and listened to the chief’s boring speech around the fire that night and different sorts of food and drinks were served, many rituals were also observed and after a while, the chief was taken back to his palace.
+The chief’s throne was lifted from its position in the palace to the place where the bonfire was set.
+The Puricans sat and listened to the chief’s boring speech around the fire that night and different sorts of food and drinks were served.
+Many rituals were also observed and after a while, the chief was taken back to his palace.

-By the time I arrived, the chief was already drunk and looking upset, I met the six Puricans he ordained as the new elders in tears with oil and ash robbed on their bodies.
+By the time I arrived, the chief was already drunk and looking upset.
+I met the six Puricans whom he tearfully ordained as the new elders with oil and ash rubbed on their bodies.

-I looked at the elders and saw sorrow in their eyes, Forgive was the word that came to mind, I did not know that I said it out loud.
+I looked at the elders and saw sorrow in their eyes, Forgive was the word that came to mind.
+I did not know that I had said it out loud.
 “Forgive them?
 For abandoning my only son?
-The heir to the Purican throne be slaughtered by the humans?” said the chief angrily.
+The heir to the Purican throne who was slaughtered by the humans?” said the chief angrily.